Interpreting our objective ADHD test reports

 How you can make the right choice

-The right objective test (QbTest, QbTest Telehealth, or QbCheck) is based on your clinic’s needs.
+The right objective test is based on your clinic’s needs.
 Find out which ADHD test is right for your clinic by completing the quiz.
 Find out more about virtual ADHD testing with our guide on how the remote function of QbCheck works.

 The ability to objectively capture the three core symptoms of ADHD is invaluable to the differential diagnostic process.
 It allows you to take what you see clinically, what you hear from both your patient and their families, and compare with objective data to make an informed diagnostic decision.

-QbTest, QbCheck, and QbTest Telehealth all provide data for clinicians like you to use as a routine part of your ADHD evaluation and treatment monitoring procedure.
+QbTest and QbCheck provide data for clinicians like you to use as a routine part of your ADHD evaluation and treatment monitoring procedure.

 Learn how your clinic can benefit from objective testing